cwida/rma/README.md

 Introduction
 ---

-This is the source code of the implementation and the experiments featured in the paper ''Packed memory arrays - Rewired''.
+This is the source code of the implementation and of the experiments featured in the paper ''Packed memory arrays - Rewired''.
 It consists of a single program, `pmacomp`, inclusive of the data structures tested and the code to run the simulations.
 Since the program makes use of a few O.S. dependent constructs (`libnuma`, `memfd_create`), it only supports Linux.